BlueBoat Operator’s Guide

 The following are guidelines for properly positioning the BaseStation to maximize range performance.

 • The BaseStation requires a direct line of sight to the BlueBoat.
-Buildings or other obstructions will affect communication range performance.
+Buildings, trees, or other obstructions will affect communication range performance.

 • Orient the BaseStation so the antenna side is facing in the direction of the boat.